 All school personnel should be trained in first aid and CPR.
 When an emergency situation arises, the closest person knowledgeable in first aid should administer first aid as promptly as possible.
 Keep first aid supplies in easily accessible locations that are known to all.
-Refer to the BDS online other school or health staff.emergency Chart at the BDS Safety & Security Web Page (Mike Jones Safety Officer), click on the Band-Aid.
+Refer to the School Safety Plan and BDS Safety & Security Web Page (Sgt.
+Doug Boortz, District Safety and Security Chief).